itsToggle/plex_debrid/README.md

   - The only legacy scrapers currently integrated are for rarbg.to and 1337x.to
   - Its recommended to install "jackett", a program that wraps a huge amount of torrent indexers (https://github.com/Jackett/Jackett).
 Once installed and setup, you can enable jackett by navigating to '/Settings/Scraper/Sources/Edit/Add source/jackett'.
 Once enabled, you can delete the legacy scrapers, since jackett can handle both 1337x and rarbg.
   - If you prefer Prowlarr over Jackett, you are able to integrate prowlarr in the same way as jackett.
-Prowlarr support is very limited though, since prowlarr provides magnet links through a redirection link.
-These redirection links are resolved by plex_debrid, but prowlarr does not allow parallel requests to resolve the links - which causes plex_debrid to timeout the request to prowlarr and only show a very limited amount of releases.
+Prowlarr has stricted rate limits than jackett for some indexers (e.g. 1337x), which could cause plex_debrid to timeout the request to prowlarr and therefore find less releases than jackett.
   - You can now choose to use a specific debrid service for a specific torrent tracker by navigating to "/Settings/Debrid Services/Tracker specific Debrid Services".
 This comes in handy if you are using a private tracker that forces you to use a debrid service that will seed your torrents (e.g. debridlink).

 </details>